opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param criteria: Stop criteria for the underlying  :ocv:func:`meanShift` .

+    :returns: (in old interfaces) Number of iterations CAMSHIFT took to converge

-The function implements the CAMSHIFT object tracking algrorithm [Bradski98]_.
+The function implements the CAMSHIFT object tracking algorithm [Bradski98]_.
 First, it finds an object center using :ocv:func:`meanShift` and then adjusts the window size and finds the optimal rotation.
 The function returns the rotated rectangle structure that includes the object position, size, and orientation.
 The next position of the search window can be obtained with ``RotatedRect::boundingRect()`` .